Chicago Fire Tickets

 The easiest way to reach Soldier Field is by public transportation.
 The stadium is accessible via the CTA’s Red, Orange, and Green Line trains, as well as several bus routes.
 Parking is available, but public transport is recommended to avoid traffic.

-What time should I arrive before the match?
+What time should I arrive before a Chicago Fire match?

 Arriving at least an hour before kickoff is a good idea.
 This allows you time to explore the stadium, find your seat, and grab some food or merchandise before the action starts.